nrdzh22/air-pollution-foreasting/README.md

 # Air Pollution Forecasting (Artificial Intelligence Model)

-## 📋 Overview
+## 🌍  Overview
-**Project Name:🌍 Air Pollution Forecasting in Kuala Terengganu using Artificial Neural Networks**
+**Project Name: Air Pollution Forecasting in Kuala Terengganu using Artificial Neural Networks**

 This project leverages **Artificial Neural Networks (ANN)** to predict the **Air Pollution Index (API)** for Kuala Terengganu, Malaysia.
 The model is built using historical pollutant data over 5 years, including key air pollutants like **CO**, **O₃**, **SO₂**, **NO₂** and **PM₁₀**.
 By forecasting air pollution levels, this project aims to assist in taking preventive measures for public health and environmental protection.